engrit-illinois/Covidize-LabOU/README.md

 Full documentation is at https://wiki.illinois.edu/wiki/display/engritprivate/EWS+remote+access+to+Windows+labs

 # Usage
-1. Download `Covidize-LabOU.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Covidize-LabOU\Covidize-LabOU.psm1`.
+1. Download `Covidize-LabOU.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).
-    - The module is now already available for use with your regular account, however it needs to modify AD objects which likely only your SU account will have access to.
-2. Make the module available as your SU account: see [here](https://github.com/engrit-illinois/how-to-run-custom-powershell-modules-as-another-user).
+    - The module is now already available for use with your regular account, however it needs to modify AD objects which you may only have access to do with your SU account.
+Make the module available as your SU account: see [here](https://github.com/engrit-illinois/how-to-run-custom-powershell-modules-as-another-user).
-3. Run it: e.g. `Covidize-LabOU "OU=ECEB9999,OU=EWS,OU=Instructional,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`
+2. Run it: e.g. `Covidize-LabOU "OU=ECEB9999,OU=EWS,OU=Instructional,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`

 # Parameters